 Ways To Save

-4. Take advantage of early booking discounts usually in January & February
+- Take advantage of early booking discounts usually in January and February

-5. Save on transportation costs - focus your trip on one region
+- Save on transportation costs by focusing your trip on one region

 - Ask about discounts for seniors and children